phan/phan/internal/Phan-Config-Settings.md

 ## include_analysis_file_list

-A file list that defines files that will be included in static analysis, **to the exclusion of others.**
+A list of files that will be included in static analysis, **to the exclusion of others.**

 This typically should not get put in your Phan config file.
 It gets set by `--include-analysis-file-list`.